 Javon Wims will compete for playing time in the Bears offense this summer.
-The 6-foot-4, 215-pound second-year player flashed talent last preseason but will likely need injuries to receivers in front of him to become a regular contributor in Chicago's offense.
-No one should acquire him.
+The 6-foot-4, 215-pound third-year player flashed talent last season but will likely need injuries to receivers in front of him to become a regular contributor in Chicago's offense.
+No one should draft him.

 |* indicates player did not play that week|

 |8||11/01||New Orleans Saints||27||24.71|

 |17||01/03||Green Bay Packers||12||19.22|